icefire1/hazardhulen.io/README.md

 The server is written in JavaScript and uses socket.io to communicate with the clients.

+https is used to ensure a safe connection between the host and the clients

 ## UML Sequence Diagram
 ![UML Sequence Diagram](https://github.com/DrBumlehund/off_the_books/blob/master/Documentation/sequence.png "UML Sequence Diagram")